gr0uch/simulacra/README.md

 Simulacra.js makes the DOM react to changes in data.
 When data changes, it maps those changes to the DOM by adding and removing elements and invoking *change* functions, which by default, assign plain text and form input values.

-Fundamentally, it is a low-cost abstraction over the DOM that optimizes calls to `Node.insertBefore` and `Node.removeChild`.
-Its performance is comparable to hand-written DOM manipulation code, see the [benchmarks](#benchmarks).
+It emphasizes [performance](#benchmarks) and terseness, and it has no dependencies.
+The approximate size of the library is ~3 KB (minified and gzipped).

 ## Usage

-Simulacra.js uses plain old HTML for templating, and it does not require meta-information in the template at all.
+Simulacra.js uses plain HTML for templating, and it does not require meta-information in the template at all.
 Here's a sample template:

 ```html
 <template id="product">